Julia is a sales rep who has been making excellent progress at a new company.

 One of the biggest flaws of annual performance reviews is how distant the feedback is from the act itself.

-Immediate recognition boosts motivation and tells an employee they’re doing something right so they can continue to do it.
+Immediate employee recognition boosts motivation and tells an employee they’re doing something right so they can continue to do it.

 For example, when you tell Brian that his sales call with Prospect B was excellent because he did XYZ, Brian will see the value of his XYZ skills.
 That way, he can focus his efforts on improving them to continue this trend.